 On a happier note he married Elizabeth (‘Tetty’) Porter in 1735.
 His attempt to start his own school at Edial near Lichfield failed and, along with a former pupil, one David Garrick, he set off for London to seek his fortune as a writer.

 Johnson began to build a reputation with articles for The Gentleman’s Magazine, the poem London (1738), works of political satire, reports of parliamentary debates and, in 1744, The Life of Savage.
 In 1746 he signed the contract for the Dictionary.
-The poem, The Vanity of Human Wishes, appeared in 1749.
-The famous Rambler essays followed in 1750.
-His wife died in 1752.
+The poem The Vanity of Human Wishes appeared in 1749.
+The famous Rambler essays followed between 1750 and 1752; in the latter year his wife died.
 Although the Dictionary was published successfully in two volumes in 1755, he continued to experience financial difficulties.
 He wrote Rasselas in a short time in order to defray his mother’s funeral expenses.
-However, in 1762 he was awarded a pension of some £300 per annum by the King.
+However, in 1762 he was awarded a pension of £300 per annum by the King.
 For the first time in his life he was financially secure.

 Johnson was awarded an honorary doctorate by Trinity College, Dublin, in 1765 and was subsequently often known as Dr Johnson.
 During his later years he edited Shakespeare and wrote The Lives of the Poets.
 His friends included many of the leading figures of the age such as Joshua Reynolds, Edmund Burke, Oliver Goldsmith and David Garrick, and he became famous as a wit and conversationalist.

 In 1763 he met the young Scotsman James Boswell, who recorded much of his conversation.
 Boswell’s Life of Johnson, which was published in 1791, is widely regarded as the greatest literary biography in the English language.
 It celebrates its subject as a man of remarkable talents and common human weaknesses.